 Even its bridges, in fact, are one of the attractions of the city; some date back to Roman times and are still accessible after thousands of years.

-In addition to Ponte Cestio and Ponte Fabricio, we also recommend Ponte Sant'Angelo, the ancient Ponte Elio, built in 134 by the emperor Hadrian.
-It was later adorned by Bernini's angels that seem to open the way to the imposing Castel Sant'Angelo.
+In addition to Ponte Cestio and Ponte Fabricio, we also recommend Ponte Sant'Angelo, the ancient Ponte Elio, built in 134 by the emperor Hadrian and later adorned by Bernini's angels that seem to open the way to the imposing Castel Sant'Angelo.
 It is also a privileged point from which to observe St. Peter's Basilica.
-Also known as Ponte Mollo, Ponte Milvio was built in the Ist century BC, and today is a favorite evening meeting place for Roman youth.
+The Ponte della Musica is the beautiful contemporary bridge dedicated to the composer Armando Trovajoli, which connects the Auditorium Parco della Musica and the Maxxi with the Foro Italico Sports Compound, Also known as Ponte Mollo, Ponte Milvio was built in the Ist century BC, and today is a favorite evening meeting place for Roman youth.

 The waters of the Tiber go past the city placidly, harnessed by the high walls built at the end of the 19th century.
 Many sections of its course are navigable and offer unrepeatable glimpses and unusual visit itineraries: history, nature, and romance merge along its shores of rare beauty.